splunk/public-o11y-docs/gdi/opentelemetry/components/host-metrics-receiver.rst

        <scraper2>:
        ...

+Scrapers extract data from endpoints and then send that data to a specified target.
 The following table shows the available scrapers:

 .. list-table::
    :widths: 17 37 18